 Each night, hundreds of youth in the Omaha metro are homeless.
 Many of these youth have been physically, emotionally or sexually abused, making it unsafe for them to return home.

-*Nearly half of homeless and runaway youth have been physically or sexually abused
+- Nearly 50% of homeless youth have been physically or sexually abused

-*One in four youth have traded sex for means of survival such as shelter, food or clothing
+- 1 in 4 youth have traded sex for means of survival such as shelter, food, or clothing

 National Coalition for the Homeless- Homeless Youth Fact Sheet